Brewmaster Azerite Traits

 Staggering Strikes (SS) causes your Blackout Strike to remove a small amount of damage from your Stagger pool.
 While this effect does nothing if you have no stagger, this is such a rare occurrence that it doesn’t impact the value of the trait.
-This trait is on par with FtB at low ilvls and only slightly worse at 340 and above.
+This trait is effectively an always-on heal-over-time effect as long as you have something to hit.

 Note: there is a common misconception that this trait removes an amount of damage from each tick.
 This is incorrect!
 The damage is removed from the total Stagger pool, which will translate into removing 1/20th of the damage from each individual tick.

 Verdict: Fine.
 This trait is a solid choice that will fill out the 3rd (and even 2nd) Azerite slot on many Brewmaster’s gear.

 Fit to Burst (FtB) causes your next 3 melee abilities after a Purifying Brew to heal you for a small amount.
 While we’d been hopeful that this trait would play out better than it has, the healing is often simply too low and at the wrong times.
 Actual healing received is often substantially less than other options, and this trait should generally not be taken.

 Verdict: Skip.
 The condition on this trait is harder to hit than it seems—at least with a high enough frequency to make this trait good—making it fairly weak in current content.